 A few fun additions to your out-of-office message

 While you certainly don’t want to go on and on in your message, there is an opportunity to engage or educate while you’re away.
 Here are a few options to potentially include.

 Pro tip: The first works well for both voicemail greetings and email responders, while the next two are most appropriate for emails.

 Ways to stay in touch

 End your out-of-office response with a way your callers and emailers can stay connected on social media, if you use it for work.
-This is especially helpful if you keep active social media accounts and expect calls from leads who may need some nurturing.
+This is especially helpful if you keep active social media accounts (like Facebook or Snapchat) and expect calls from leads who may need some nurturing.

 Content they can read in your out-of-office message

 Does your company publish blogs or offer downloadable ebooks, reports, or case studies?
 If so, add a P.S. to the end of your vacation message linking your readers to some content they can learn from or engage with.

 It might feel strange to include happy client testimonials in your out-of-office responder, but doing so is easier than you think.
 A quick note that suggests they read the testimonials if they’re interested in a product or service you offer is an easy inclusion or postscript to your email.
 Just limit the amount you share to one or two.